Wednesday Night Wars: AEW Dynamite And NXT Open Discussion Thread (12/

 AEW Dynamite

+- Opening Match: Kenny Omega and Hangman Adam Page vs. Lucha Bros.

+- Number One Contender Match for the AEW Women’s Championship: Kris Statlander vs. Britt Baker

-- Cody Rhodes and QT Marshall vs. The Butcher and The Blade
+- Cody Rhodes and Darby Allin vs. The Butcher and The Blade

 NXT